South Dakota Negligence Laws

 |Comparative Negligence||Yes, but plaintiff’s negligence must be “slight.”|

 |Contributory Negligence Limit to Plaintiff’s Recovery||Yes, plaintiff’s negligence proportionately diminishes recovery, but if more than “slight” then recovery is completed barred.
 20-9-2.|

 |Uniform Act||Yes, South Dakota has adopted the Uniform Contribution Among Tortfeasors Act.
 15-8-11, et seq.|

 Many different types of cases can allege negligence as a basis for liability – personal injury cases, property damage cases, financial cases, and more.
 If you’re considering whether to file a lawsuit in South Dakota, we recommend speaking with a local attorney.

 Many different types of cases can involve negligence as a basis for liability, such as those involving personal injury or property damage, among others.
-If you’re considering whether to file a negligence lawsuit in South Dakota, it's important to speak with a South Dakota personal injury attorney who will know the laws in South Dakota, including any deadlines you may have to file a lawsuit.
-Contact an attorney today to get a free review of your case.
+If you’re considering whether to file a negligence lawsuit in South Dakota, it's important to speak with a legal professional who will know the relevant laws and procedures.
+Get started today and contact a South Dakota injury attorney near you.